msaaddev/github-interact-cli/readme.md

 	</h1>
 </div>

-`github-interact-cli` lets you use GitHub right inside your termina;.
+`github-interact-cli` lets you use GitHub right inside your terminal.

 ## 👉 Features